 A common dish in Japan is "Aemono" (和え物), which literally means seasoned or dressed dish.
-It is an easy and simple dish to make.
-Among the many Aemono dishes that exist in Japanese cuisine a very popular one is Okura no Aemono.
+It is a simple and easy dish to make.
+Among the many Aemono dishes that exist in Japanese cuisine, a very popular one is Okura no Aemono.

-Essentially Okura no Ameno consists of okra seasoned with soy sauce.
-Okura no Aemono goes well as side dish along with steamed rice and miso soup.
+Essentially, Okura no Aemono consists of okra seasoned with soy sauce.
+Toppings such as bonito flakes and roasted sesame seeds can be added on top.
+Especially popular in the summer, Okura no Aemono goes well as side dish along with steamed rice and miso soup.
 Here we will talk about how to make this tasty and healthy dish.

 - Okra 10 to 15 pieces

 - Sea Salt or coarse salt